eove/orca/docs/workflow/offline_vault_ceremony.md

 </td></table>

 > [!Note]
-> If you get errors while booting (no shell), make sure your key has been switched to *read/write*.
+> If you get errors while booting, make sure your key has been switched to *read/write*.

 From now on, the ceremony will run automatically while stopping after each step to let the 👥`team members` time to validate everything is going as planned and fill the report.